Fees and Legal Aid

 £135 - 1.5 hrs per person

 Form A / Form C100 within 4 months after meeting FREE

 Form A / Form C100 4 months plus after meeting £30

 Form A / Form C100 Where meeting not appropriate £60

 £250 per person (Children & Finances)

 Free for first half hour, £42.50 per person per hour thereafter

-45p per mile outside of Hereford or Brecon
+45p per mile outside of Hereford, Hay-on-Wye or Brecon

 (All Prices above are including VAT)

-Through our association with The Worcester Family Mediation Practice, we are able to offer legally aided family mediation in Brecon and Hereford to those that meet the criteria outlined on the goverment website.
+Through our association with The Worcester Family Mediation Practice, we are able to offer legally aided family mediation in Brecon Hay-on-Wye and Hereford to those that meet the criteria outlined on the government website.